omahasean/candidate-assessment-2021/README.md

 Welcome!
 We are very excited that you have chosen to pursue a developer position with Tech Elevator!

+Our goal in this exercise is to see your thought processes and see how you approach adding features.
+We are not expecting you to complete everything in this exercise and want you to limit your amount of work to only **two (2) hours total**.
+Once two hours are up, stop where you are and submit the code to us as described below.

+It's important that you also include the `SUMMARY.md` as described in the *Evaluation Criteria*.
+This write up does not need to be part of the two hours reserved for the exercise and can be completed after.

 ## Your Mission

 Currently, we have a single page available that displays a list of exercises.
 However, we've realized that we need to enhance this functionality.